rust-lang/rfcs/text/0000-tuple-cons-cell.md

 ------------------------------------------------
 ```

 Crucially, the stride of this type is only 6 bytes.
-This means that a `&mut
+This means that a
-(u16, u32)` can not be used to modify the two "padding" bytes at the end of the
+`&mut (u16, u32)` can not be used to modify the tuple's two trailing "padding"
-tuple's memory as a tuple (accessed through a reference) may be the tail of a
+bytes as any tuple (accessed through a reference) may be the tail of a larger
-larger tuple.
+tuple.

 ## Example